mosaic-jasondebolt/phoenix/Phoenix/README.md

 within a Phoenix projects are deployed to via **AWS CodePipeline**.

 ### Account Specific Shell Scripts
+Account specific deployment scripts are used to deploy CloudFormation stacks used across the entire AWS account.
+These scripts will probably not be used by application developers.
+Usage will likely be limited to DevOps team members when create a new AWS account for a new Phoenix project.

 #### deploy-vpc.sh
 Deploys a dev VPC, a testing VPC, and a prod VPC.